triartainyoman/triartainyoman/README.md

 ## About me

 I'm Triarta.
-A Student at [Ganesha University of Education](https://undiksha.ac.id) and also Web Developer base on Bali.
-Community is :heart:. :tea: lover.
+A Student at [Ganesha University of Education](https://undiksha.ac.id) and also Beginner Web Developer base on Bali. :tea: lover.

 Here are some ideas to get you started: